Reducing Stochastic Games to Semidefinite Program Feasibility: From stochastic games to max-average constraints

 \section{From stochastic games to max-average constraints}

 In this section, we focus on the decision problem stated in \cref{thm:smpg-to-stopping} above: given a stopping simple stochastic game we want to decide whether the value of a given state is at least $1/2$.
-This problem can be reduced to max-average constraint satisfaction problems.
+This problem can be reduced to max-average constraint satisfaction problems (\emph{max-average CSPs}).
 The ideas for this reduction are not new, but we are not aware of an explicit reference for this fact, and we therefore present a short proof in this section.
-In the next section, we will show that max-average CSPs then further reduce to the feasibility problem of non-Archimedean semidefinite programs.
+In the next section, we will show that max-average CSPs, and even the larger class of max-plus-average CSPs, then further reduce to the feasibility problem of non-Archimedean semidefinite programs.
 The fact that stochastic games can be encoded as non-Archimedean SDPs was proven in \cite{issac2016jsc} and our reduction is very similar.
 While their approach relies on reducing stochastic games to ergodic games, we omit this step and obtain a slightly more straightforward reduction.